personalities-and-explanations/Personality-Aligned-Explanations-SAC26/README.md

 ## Content of the Folders

 ### 1. Datasets:
+1. **lexical_frequencies_standardized_residuals.csv:** This file contains the original Portuguese tokens and the corresponding standardized residuals derived from the chi-square analysis.
+2. **token_translation_mapping.ipynb:** This file contains the original Portuguese tokens, their English translations, and the matched Big Five trait category after stemming.
-1. **users_data.csv:** This file contains the primary dataset gathered during our main study.
+3. **users_data.csv:** This file contains the primary dataset gathered during our main study.
 It includes user interactions, responses, and behavioral logs.

 ### 2. Prompts:
 1. **final_prompts_english.json:** Contains the finalized prompt templates in English used to generate personality-aligned explanations for music recommendations.